The Role of Learning in Attacking ML-based Network Intrusion Detection: Evaluation

 \subsection{Experimental Setup}

+Here, we describe the datasets, models, training algorithms, data partitioning, metrics, and baselines used throughout our evaluation.

-\textbf{Datasets.} Our work considers four NetFlow IDS datasets curated from popular flow-based NIDS for a standardized feature set across all datasets~\cite{sarhan_towards_2022}.
+\textbf{Datasets.} Our work considers four NetFlow intrusion detection datasets curated from popular flow-based NIDS for a standardized feature set across all datasets~\cite{sarhan_towards_2022}.
 The datasets, described below, represent 21 different network attacks.
 A distribution across each dataset is presented in \autoref{tab:attack_dist_table}.

 \texttt{UNSW-NB15}~\cite{moustafa_unsw-nb15_2015}.
 Developed by the Cyber Range Lab of the Australian Center for Cyber Security (ACCS), this dataset utilizes the IXIA PerfectStorm tool to generate a hybrid of real normal activities and synthetic attack behaviors.
-It encompasses nine distinct attack families, including Fuzzers, Backdoors, and Exploits, aiming to address the lack of modern traffic in older baselines like KDD99.
+It encompasses nine distinct attack families, including Fuzzers, Backdoors, and Exploits, aiming to address the lack of modern traffic in older baselines like KDD99~\cite{nslkdd}.

 \texttt{ToN-Iot}~\cite{alsaedi_ton_iot_2020}.
 A dataset that collects telemetry data from varying sources, including Industrial Internet of Things (IIoT) sensors, operating systems (Windows/Linux), and network traffic.
 It connects virtual machines and physical IoT devices to simulate a large-scale network exposed to attacks such as Ransomware, XSS, Injection, and backdoor attempts.